Window Caulking: Seal Windows for Winter in 3 Steps

 - Insulate and seal around your windows.
 In most houses there is a space between the wall framing and window frame.
 Traditionally, if this space was filled at all, it was loosely stuffed with fiberglass batt insulation.
 And, while this provided some insulation, it didn’t provide a good air barrier.
 Today, it’s common to fill this space with spray-foam insulation, but if you live in an older house you probably don’t have this improvement.
 To find out if you do, remove the trim from one of your windows and look.
 Removing the loose-fill insulation and filling this space with spray-foam is a great way to help seal your windows for winter.
 And, while this is a labor-intensive job, it isn’t terribly expensive.

 - Add interior insulating window coverings.
 Covering the interior of your windows has several energy saving advantages.
 First, simply covering the glass at night reduces radiant heat loss.
-And if you install window coverings that include a seal around the perimeter, drafts and heat loss through air movement will be reduced as well.
+And if you install thermal drapes or window coverings that include a seal around the perimeter, drafts and heat loss through air movement will be reduced as well.
 Window Quilts are a good example of a window covering that seals and insulates from the inside.
 A search of “insulating curtains and blinds” will provide more choices.
 Even inexpensive, pull-down blinds reduce window heat loss enough to be a good investment.